Dipendra Jha: Author

 He is the author of Federal Nepal: Trials and Tribulations, which narrates the story of the constitution making process of Nepal.
-The book review published in The Record read: "Asides from facts and figures on the marginalized, his book has anecdotes and reviews of key political events, and includes the reactions of various Nepali power-centers and the international community towards Nepal’s constitution."
+The book review published in The Record read: "Asides from facts and figures on the marginalized, his book has anecdotes and reviews of key political events, and includes the reactions of various Nepali power-centers and the international community towards Nepal's constitution."
+The book is available on Amazon.

 As author, he also wrote Op-Ed on current affairs of politics, constitution, human rights, rule of law and democracy for The Kathmandu Post and its sister publication Kantipur in Nepali language and other online news portals, including Online Khabar and Setopati.
+His all articles are available online on the page of The Kathmandu Post.